hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 <b>Why did you call all lifetime names: 'lifetimes_suck?</b>

 Because they do suck.
-They are completely pointless in practice.
+They are just boilerplate.
 They make code so hard to read:
 ```rust
 fn apply<'a>(x: &'a str, y: &'a str, f: impl Fn(&'a str, &'a str) -> &'a str) -> &'a str {